Framing pictures and paintings is really something from the past. These days hanging frameless paintings on the walls is the hip thing to do.

 I wonder why I wonder.

-why I wonder why
+I wonder why I wonder why

 I wonder why I wonder!